 Significance of emotional intelligence at the workplace

 Emotional intelligence plays an important role in a well-balanced and productive environment.
 The employees should understand the meaning and the significance of emotional intelligence irrespective of qualifications, skills and abilities.
 How employees interact and also how they conduct themselves plays an important role.
 There are other areas in which employees require much focus on such; the possession of skills and abilities, how they can deliver positive performance, how they can deal with stress and handle difficult situations.
 When an employee has not developed his emotional intelligence, he faces challenges in getting the job done and delivering good results.
 Therefore, the work must focus more on the emotional intelligence of the employees so that there will be a smooth running of the business.
-It is also said, when an employee has developed his emotional intelligence, he can assist others in identifying their feelings and behavioural traits.
+It is also said, when an employee has developed his emotional intelligence, he can assist others in identifying their feelings and behavioral traits.

 How to be more emotionally intelligent at the workplace